How to Spatchcock a Turkey: The Secret Cooking Technique You’ve Been Missing Out On

 Finally!
 A juicy, perfectly roasted turkey is possible with this easy step-by-step guide to the spatchcocking technique.

-Looking to cook a turkey that’s tender on the inside and crispy on the outside?
+Looking to cook the frozen turkey in a way that it turns out tender on the inside and crispy on the outside?
 The Taste of Home Test Kitchen has discovered the secret to a perfectly cooked bird: spatchcocking.
-To spatchcock a bird is a method in which you remove the backbone of a whole bird and lay it flat to cook—butterfly it.
-You can spatchcock practically any bird; think turkeys, chickens, Cornish game hens and even pigeons!

-Though the presentation isn’t traditional, there are a few reasons we prefer to spatchcock our turkey:
+Though the presentation isn’t traditional, there are a few reasons we prefer to spatchcock turkey: